tido64/rainbow/README.md

 Rainbow integrates [FMOD Studio](http://www.fmod.org/), giving you access to the same professional tools that AAA studios use.
-There is also an open source alternative built on OpenAL and
+There is also an open source alternative built on OpenAL.
-[OpenSL ES](http://www.khronos.org/opensles/) (Android).
 Audio format support depends on the platform.
-Typically, MP3 and Ogg Vorbis on Android, and [AAC, ALAC, and MP3](https://developer.apple.com/library/ios/documentation/AudioVideo/Conceptual/MultimediaPG/UsingAudio/UsingAudio.html#//apple_ref/doc/uid/TP40009767-CH2-SW33) on iOS and OS X.
+Typically, MP3 and Ogg Vorbis on Android, and
+[AAC, ALAC, and MP3](https://developer.apple.com/library/ios/documentation/AudioVideo/Conceptual/MultimediaPG/UsingAudio/UsingAudio.html#//apple_ref/doc/uid/TP40009767-CH2-SW33) on iOS and OS X.